esmanurtufan/event-log-analyze/README.md

 We are 2 examples of usage.

 ----------------------------------------------------------------------------------------------------------------------

-**1) localhost event log**

-You are admin at your pc to run this code. (localhost name:omer1 & user:decoder)
+You are admin at your pc to run this code.

+**1) Localhost event log**

+(localhost name:omer1 & user:decoder)

 ***Event id:4624***

 .\get_eventlog.ps1 -sunucu localhost -log_cesidi security -zaman 60 -eventid 4624

-Start with running code at the file path.
-We find event which id is 4624 (you can choose another critical id) on localhost pc.
+Start with running code in the file path.
+We find events which id is 4624 (you can choose another critical id) on localhost pc.
 We find the logs within the specified time (parameter:zaman).
 We choose the time 60 min in this example.
 ![alt text](https://github.com/esmanurtufan/event-log-analyze/blob/master/screenshots/4624.PNG)

-***Or Event id:4672** *
+***Or Event id:4672***

 .\get_eventlog.ps1 -sunucu localhost -log_cesidi security -zaman 60 -eventid 4672

 ![alt text](https://github.com/esmanurtufan/event-log-analyze/blob/master/screenshots/4672.PNG)